 If we want our phones to be smart, we also want our chargers to be likewise smart.

 As of now, wireless charging is not perfect but it is getting there.
 Many companies are trying to overcome these drawbacks in order to present to the consumers with the best charging device from their side.
-It is a new technology in the world of gadgets; hence it certainly will require some time for more development to be truly wireless and also to gain popularity with all.
+The next iPhone is rumored to support wireless charging.
+Lets see how Apple is going to revolutionize this simple but useful feature.
 Till then, have patience!